webpy/webpy.github.com/cookbook/multidbs.md

 insert, update, delete and query methods can also be used in the similar way.

-Of course, you can use 'host' and 'port to specify server address and listen port.
+Of course, you can use 'host' and 'port' to specify server address and listen port.